 As a result of strong intuition, improvisation and the bridging of tradition with unconventional approaches, contemporary sound works coming out of Indonesia today possess a singular appeal despite being confronted with unique sets of limitations and challenges.

-For the past two years, the Alur Bunyi concert series highlights sonic practices that exist outside the confines of categorization.
+Since 2017 the Alur Bunyi concert series highlights sonic practices that exist outside the confines of categorization.
 In reaction to augmented cross-cultural exchange and diminished geographical boundaries, its practitioners perpetually navigate between the dualism in the freedom of access and the consequences of our increasingly digitalized consciousness.
 This fluctuating state of the now stimulates sound artists to create an interplay of disparate sources and methods to form new constructs of expression.

 As a result of strong intuition, improvisation and the bridging of tradition with unconventional approaches, contemporary sound works coming out of Indonesia today possess a singular appeal despite being confronted with unique sets of limitations and challenges.
 The rise of algorithmic and binary misrepresentations are met with loud overtones towards identity, spirituality and authenticity with regard to how Indonesian artists interact with the sound medium.
 The context and purpose of its presence and performance may change, but its ritualistic and collective nature persists.
 It is within these societal dynamics that sound art—whether understood as music or not—continues to be a product of shifting polarities.
 These are the key motives behind the artists that will weigh in with their perspectives this year.